GiorgosK/drupal-openlucius-reply-to/README.md

 some servers will deny to send email from non existent mailboxes

 # How to install
+- download and unzip the module
-Download and change variable $reply_to = "from@domain.com"; in openlucius_reply_to.module to your correct email
+- open up openlucius_reply_to/openlucius_reply_to.module and change the reply_to variable to your reply email
-Upload to your modules folder and enable the module
+- upload the openlucius_reply_to directory to your modules directory
+- enable it from admin/modules